mtoensing/Docker-Minecraft-Overviewer/README.md

 *export folder:*
 writeable folder for the exported files

-*config file:*
+*config folder:*
-config.py (optional) by default the config_sample/config.py file is used
+Folder with config.py (optional) by default the config_sample/config.py file is used

 ## minimal example
 ```